finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

     SqlExecutionApi apiInstance = new SqlExecutionApi(defaultClient);
     String query = "select ^ from Sys.Field order by 1, 2"; // String | LuminesceSql to Execute (must be one line only)
+    Map<String, String> scalarParameters = new HashMap(); // Map<String, String> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution.
     String queryName = "Get tables/fields"; // String | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` Boolean download = false; // Boolean | Makes this a file-download request (as opposed to returning the data in the response-body)
     Integer timeout = 0; // Integer | In seconds: <0 → ∞, 0 → 120s